LiteAtt: A Peer-to-Peer Self-Attestation Framework and Handshake Protocol for Connected IoT Devices

 \section{Network and Threat Model}

-Figure \ref{fig:network} presents the SA network model considered in this paper.
-There are two types of participants in this model, namely, an IoT cluster and an adversary. \begin{enumerate} \item \textit{IoT Cluster ($\mathcal{C}_{IoT}$):} A cluster of $n$ MCUs, where each MCU ($ID_i, i\in[n]$) is equipped with its application firmware binary ($\mathcal{F}$) and a SA application $\text{App}_{SA}$.
-The devices may serve one or more of the sense, process, and control tasks (typical for IoT networks).
-They also run the SA application, $\text{App}_{SA}$, to generate an encrypted report ($\mathcal{R}_i$) which is shared with other devices in the network during connection to enhance trust.
-Two connecting MCUs (say, $ID_i$ and $ID_j$) act as \textit{provers} ($\mathcal{P}_i$ and $\mathcal{P}_j$, respectively) who attempt to prove their identity and firmware integrity to proceed with further communication.
-We assume that the MCUs can run TinyML inference, have a crypto-processor for storing keys and running cryptographic functions and host a TEE for secure execution.
-Such assumptions are viable for modern MCUs such as the Arm Cortex-M. \item \textit{Adversary ($\mathcal{A}$):} A malicious entity that attempts to undermine firmware attestation.
-We assume that $\mathcal{A}$ can modify or replace application $\mathcal{F}$ in the unsecure region of the IoT MCUs in $\mathcal{C}_{IoT}$ to malware ($\mathcal{F}_m$).
-It may also target the communication between MCUs, i.e., it may eavesdrop, intercept, modify, replay or drop messages between two MCUs, and may attempt to impersonate either MCU during the handshake.
-We assume that $\mathcal{A}$ cannot extract or tamper with the TEE and crypto-processor's contents and is computationally bounded to polynomial time.
-Side-channel attacks are assumed to be mitigable through constant-time software and split-cache implementations \cite{weissteiner2025teecorrelate} and are not part of the attack scope.
-Finally, since the attestation is shifted to the prover, attestation-related denial-of-service attacks are not applicable. \end{enumerate}
+Fig. \ref{fig:network} presents the P2P-SA network model considered in this paper.
+There are two types of participants in this model, namely, an IoT cluster and an adversary. \begin{enumerate} \item \textit{IoT Cluster ($\mathcal{C}_{IoT}$):} A dynamic cluster of $n$ MCUs, where each MCU ($ID_i, i\in[n]$) is equipped with its application firmware binary ($\mathcal{F}$) and an SA application binary ($\text{App}_{SA}$).
+We assume that the MCUs can run TinyML inference, and host a TEE for secure execution and storage.
+Each MCU is provisioned with a long-term secret and public key-pair ($SK_i, PK_i$) and a certificate ($\text{Cert}_i$) signed by the IoT vendor's Certificate Authority (CA), enabling certificate-based authentication.
+During the connection handshake, two connecting MCUs (say, $ID_i$ and $ID_j$) act as \textit{provers} ($\mathcal{P}_i$ and $\mathcal{P}_j$, respectively).
+Each device presents a TEE-signed SA report ($\sigma$) with its counterpart to establish trust in its firmware.
+More details of the proposed P2P-SA algorithm and protocol are presented in Section \ref{sec:proposed}. \item \textit{Adversary ($\mathcal{A}$):} A malicious entity that attempts to undermine firmware attestation.
+We assume that $\mathcal{A}$ can modify or replace $\mathcal{F}$ in the unsecure region of the IoT MCUs to malware ($\mathcal{F}_m$). $\mathcal{A}$ may also target the communication between MCUs, i.e., it may eavesdrop, intercept, modify, replay or drop messages between two MCUs, and may attempt to impersonate either MCU during the handshake.
+We assume that $\mathcal{A}$ cannot extract or tamper with the TEE contents and is computationally bounded to polynomial time.
+Side-channel attacks are assumed to be mitigable through constant-time software and split-cache implementations \cite{weissteiner2025teecorrelate} and are not part of the attack scope. \end{enumerate}